sinnie/learn_web_dev/promise.md

 ## Definition

-* A __promise__ is an object used for asynchronous computations and represents a value that may be available now, in the future, or never.
+A __promise__ is an object used for asynchronous computations and represents a value that may be available now, in the future, or never.
 Essentially, a promise is an object that stores information about whether asynchronous events have happened yet or what their outcome is.

+## Advantages of a Promise

+  1. Separate success handling logic from the error handling logic
+  2. Avoid callbacks and callback hell
+  3. Concise way to work with asynchronous JavaScript code.

 ## Syntax